neurodebian/neurodebian/sphinx/publications.rst

 Publications
 ************

+This is a list of publication from the NeuroDebian team on various NeuroDebian-related topics:

 Hanke, M. (2012). `Share your tools!
 But fear the wombat!
 Seriously.
 <http://neuro.debian.net/_files/Hanke_FearTheWombat_Brainhack2012.pdf>`_  *Talk
 given at* `Brainhack <http://brainhack.org/2012/04/06/brainhack-2012-unconference>`_ 2012 at the